Aniket-Engg/solidity-school/std-3/README.md

 # Standard :three:
-Hope you are having a great time in this school and getting known to various concepts with examples.
+Hope you are having a great time in this school and getting familiar to various concepts with examples.

-Now this is time to get level high & play with more than one.
+Now this is time to get one level high & play with more than one.

 In this Standard, you will learn about libraries, inheritance, abstract contracts, interfaces, interaction with deployed contract and other related things.